webdriverio/webdriverio/CONTRIBUTING.md

     * Builds all subpackages via ```npm run build```

         As the last step you need to build all sub-packages in order to resolve the internal dependencies.
-We also have a NPM command for that:
+WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as compiler.
+We are currently transitioning to TypeScript so you will see a mixture of normal JS files and TypeScript files.

 * Run Tests to ensure that everything is set up correctly